-The Track in Political Economy is a crossdisciplinary field for students who wish to further their understandings of Professor Germán Gieczewski analysis of politics and Advisor for the Tracks in Political collective decision-making Economy and Quantitative and into economic analysis.
+The Track in Political Economy is a crossdisciplinary field for students who wish to further their understandings of social phenomena and individual behavior by combining the perspectives of its two constituent disciplines.
+The track allows and encourages students to use analytical tools from game theory, microeconomics and statistics to study political behavior, and to incorporate a thorough analysis of politics and collective decision-making into economic analysis.